Sleeps with Butterflies

-"Sleeps with Butterflies" is a song written and recorded by Tori Amos.
-It served as the first single from her album The Beekeeper.
+"Sleeps with Butterflies" is a song written and recorded by American singer-songwriter and pianist Tori Amos.
+It served as the first single from her eighth studio album The Beekeeper (2005).
 As was the case with most of her singles from Scarlet's Walk, this single was released as a digital download only, although a promo CD single was produced for radio stations.
 The song appeared on radio stations in the United States beginning January 10, 2005, and was available as a digital download on January 12.

 The song reached number two on the Radio & Records Triple A National Airplay chart for the week of March 18.